 Duvet or Comforter?

-A duvet (it’s a French word - pronounced doo-vay) goes into a duvet cover – so two pieces.
-The duvet is an insert filled with down or a man-made down alternative (for people who have an allergic reaction to down).
+A duvet (it’s a French word pronounced doo-vay) goes into a duvet cover.
+The duvet is an insert filled with down or a man-made down alternative (a popular choice for people who have an allergic reaction to down).
 Duvets are typically covered in white or natural cotton.
 The duvet goes into the duvet cover, which is constructed similarly to an envelope, sewn shut on three sides with the bottom (usually) equipped with big buttons, a zipper, or a deep fold-over pocket to help keep the duvet in place inside the cover.
 Also, most duvets have loops sewn at the corners through which you use the ties inside the corners of the duvet cover to secure and ensure the insert stays in place.
 You might want to read up on how to master your duvet cover.

 While a comforter comes with the one color or design, duvet covers come in a seemingly endless array of colors, patterns, and fabrics.
 You may select whatever you fancy.
 Also, if you use your duvet and duvet cover as they do in Europe, you simply fluff and float it over the bottom sheet.
 No need for a top sheet.
 Makes for simple, snappy bed-making.
 And you ought to make your bed every day.
 Here’s why.
 (I just love this.)